-Flat Water: YES Car parking : YES (Free/20p) Nearest Windsurf Shop : unknown Wind information from Felixstowe Ferry Sailing Club Felixstowe is located on the East Coast of Suffolk, approximately 9 miles SE of Ipswich.
+![]() Flat Water: YES Car parking : YES (Free/20p) Nearest Windsurf Shop : unknown Wind information from Felixstowe Ferry Sailing Club Felixstowe is located on the East Coast of Suffolk, approximately 9 miles SE of Ipswich.
 Approach on the A14, and at the SECOND roundabout go right, then left at the lights.
 Keep going until you find the Cliffland Car Park, just before the golf course.
 There is plenty of grass for rigging, although this means carrying your rig down some steep-ish steps.
 If you're not yet confident enough for this, there is some grass at the bottom of the steps that you can use instead.
-There are three main sailing areas, but whether they are all useable depends on the tide: (1) Firstly there is the small lagoon formed between the spit and the seafront.
-This is useable
+There are three main sailing areas, but whether they are all useable depends on the tide: (1) There used to be a small lagoon formed between the spit and the seafront.
+This was useable

-from mid to high tide, and is perfect for beginner/intermediate practise and excellent for
+from mid to high tide, and was perfect for beginner/intermediate practise and excellent for

 forcing gybe practise as it's not very wide!
-The lagoon is shallow at the beach side, but
+This has mostly disappeared now, with the shifting

 The photos below should give an idea of the range of conditions found at this location.
 The larger images have a description of the conditions at the time the shot was taken.
 If you've got any good photos that you'd like to see here then email the site and I'll add them on if possible.